2025–26 Le Moyne Dolphins men's basketball team: Offseason

-On December 18, 2024, a United States District Court issued a preliminary injunction in favor of Diego Pavia after preliminarily finding that NCAA Division I by-laws 12.02.06 and 14.3.3 and the rules in the NCAA Division I 2024–25 Manual constitute a commercial agreement, can be replaced by a less restrictive alternative and cause irreparable harm to Pavia.
-The injunction prevents the NCAA from enforcing its eligibility rules against Pavia and Vanderbilt University.
-The injunction is not a final determination of the judicial system as to the NCAA's eligibility rules and specifically applies only to Pavia.
-Nevertheless, the NCAA Division I board of directors approved a temporary blanket waiver for student-athletes who competed at a non-NCAA school for one or more years and would have exhausted their NCAA eligibility following the 2024–25 academic year under existing rules.
-Such student-athletes are granted an additional year of eligibility for the 2025–26 academic year.

 Following the 2024–25 season, Will Amica and Freds Pauls Bagatskis left the team.
 Zek Tekin left school and signed with Galatasaray S.K. of the Turkish Basketball Super League.
 Robby Carmody graduated.
 Darrick Jones Jr. entered the transfer portal on March 25.
 AJ Dancler transferred to Coastal Carolina on March 31.
 Ocypher Owens transferred to Tarleton State on April 16.
 Dwayne Koroma transferred to UConn on May 30.
 Dancler was second-team all-NEC and led the Dolphins in scoring, assists, three-point shooting and minutes played.
 Koroma led the team in rebounding and steals and led the NEC in field-goal percentage.
 Owens led Le Moyne in shot blocking.
 Amica was the Dolphins' best free-throw shooter.

 Eli Greenberg, a 6'4" point guard from Centerville High School in Ohio, committed to Le Moyne on September 2, 2024.
 He signed on November 13.
 Josiah Lee, a 6'2" point guard from Glacier Peak High School in Snohomish, Washington, signed with Le Moyne on November 19, 2024.

 Shilo Jackson, a 6'9" forward from Indianapolis, transferred to Le Moyne from Texas A&M–Corpus Christi as a redshirt senior on April 17.
 In 26 appearances during his redshirt junior season, Jackson shot 60% from the floor and averaged 4.2 points and 2.5 rebounds in 11 minutes per game.